Home Fingerprinting &

 Upon request from law enforcement agencies or families, Idaho missing persons clearinghouse staff creates flyers regarding specific cases.
 The clearinghouse publishes and distributes a quarterly bulletin which contains information about those missing in the state and other relevant information.
 Copies of the flyers are distributed to local law enforcement agencies within the state and to the missing persons clearinghouse counterparts in other states.

 The clearinghouse maintains a variety of information for both law enforcement and the public.
 Information from the Office of Juvenile Justice and Delinquency Prevention and National Center for Missing and Exploited Children is available for all law enforcement agencies in the state.
 The clearinghouse retains a supply of brochures obtained from the NCMEC or put together by clearinghouse staff.
 These are available upon request to interested parties.
-A copy of the Kids and Company child safety curriculum for grades K-6 has been aquired from the NCMEC.
+A copy of the Kids and Company child safety curriculum for grades K-6 has been acquired from the NCMEC.
 This curriculum is available for distribution or loan to interested schools and law enforcement agencies.

 Supply Fingerprint Cards